 Transporting Concrete Cylinders

-The window of time allowed by C31/T 23 to retrieve the concrete samples ranges from 8 hours after the final set (as determined by ASTM C403) to 48 hours from the time of molding.
+The window of time allowed by C31/T 23 to retrieve the concrete samples ranges from 8 hours after the final set (as determined by ASTM C403) to 48 hours from the molding time.
 For conventional mixes, assumptions are frequently made that it is safe to handle the samples after 16 to 24 hours.
-During the transport period, the cylinders must be cushioned against jarring and protected from freezing and moisture loss.
+During transport, the cylinders must be cushioned against jarring and protected from freezing and moisture loss.
 They should remain in their molds during transportation for added protection.
 It is not ok to toss them unsecured into the back of a pickup truck in the open air!

-- Hand-carrying of individual cylinders, especially 6x12in specimens, is inefficient and tiring.
-Cylinder carriers and Cylinder lifting handles allow convenient handling of two cylinders at a time in the field or laboratory.
+- Hand-carrying individual cylinders, especially 6x12in specimens, is inefficient and tiring.
+Cylinder carriers and Cylinder lifting handles allow the convenient handling of two cylinders simultaneously in the field or laboratory.